Complete Guide on 67 Parts of a Bicycle: Names, Functions & Diagram

 Bell

 It is a mechanism of plates and gears.
 Its function is to create a sound to give a signal to any person in front of you.
-So you will get a space to travel in a crowded area.
+So you will have space to travel in a crowded area.

 Brake Lever